 1. Calms Reactions to Foods

 Different people react to foods differently.
 What may be nourishing to one person may be another person’s poison.
 We don’t normally think of foods as being poisonous because they usually are not deadly, but foods can be toxic to a person who is allergic, intolerant, or sensitive to them.
 The difference in toxicity may show in symptoms.

-In a food allergy, there is an immediate immune reaction to the offensive food.
+In a food allergy, like celiac disease, there is an immediate immune reaction to the offensive food.
 Classic allergic symptoms such as tingling lips, burning/tightness in the mouth/throat, gastrointestinal upset, difficulty breathing, rashes, hives, and even anaphylaxis may be present.
 Although any food can cause an allergic reaction, the most common offenders are peanuts, tree nuts, dairy, fish, shellfish, eggs, soy, and wheat.

 In a food intolerance, the body is not able to properly handle the food, but there is not an allergic reaction.
 A classic example is lactose intolerance.

 In a food sensitivity, the immune reaction is delayed, usually several hours to days after the exposure.
 Food sensitivities are the most difficult to determine since there is not an immediate reaction.
 These kinds of issues with foods can cause a wide range of physical and mental problems.
 An elimination diet followed by reintroduction is one of the best ways to determine a food sensitivity.